thecryptofruit/swarm/doc/incentives.md

 a signed receipt.
 These receipts are used to enforce penalties for loss of content through a special Swarm Contract on the block chain.

+In order to prevent DoS by querying non-existent content, in the accounting for requested chunks, both the request and the response are charged on the initiator, in proportion to their length in bytes; a request is roughly two orders of magnitude cheaper than the response.

 ## Accounting

 The proposal is to simply account on both ends of each direct network